PrunaAI/.github/profile/README.md

 ```
 pip install pruna[gpu]==0.1.3 --extra-index-url https://prunaai.pythonanywhere.com/
 ```
-You can start wiht simple notebooks to expereince efficiency gains with:
+You can start with simple notebooks to experience efficiency gains with:

 | Use Case | Free Notebooks |
 |------------------------------------------------------------|----------------------------------------------------------------|